ofcitsjoe/basic-website/README.md

 # mini-project-css
-A mini project I made using HTML and vanilla CSS
+A simple frontend website I made using HTML and vanilla CSS